Frequently Asked Questions

 Q: My company owes back taxes.
 Can I still apply for accounts receivable funding?

-A: CapitalPlus Equity handles tax problems on a case-by-case basis.
-Please let us know immediately so that we can discuss the payoff of your back taxes or to obtain a subordination with the IRS.
+A: CapitalPlus handles tax problems on a case-by-case basis.
+Please let us know immediately so that we can discuss the payoff of your back taxes or obtaining a subordination with the IRS.

 Q: I have had a past bankruptcy.
 Is accounts receivable funding still an option?